June 9, 2022

 Heat promotes plant growth which means more pollen

-With summer heat comes summer bugs
+With summer heat comes summer bugs and insects

 Speaking of mold, it’s not just affecting us outdoors – it’s also affecting us in our homes.